Harry Diddlebock

-Henry Harrison Diddlebock (June 27, 1854 – February 5, 1900) was a sportswriter and Major League Baseball manager.
+Henry Harrison Diddlebock (June 27, 1854 – February 5, 1900) was an American sportswriter and Major League Baseball manager.
 Formerly a head sportswriter for two Philadelphia newspapers, Diddlebock managed 17 games with the St. Louis Browns in the 1896 season.
 He had a 7–10 record (a .412 winning percentage).

 Early career

 Prior to assuming the managerial job with the Browns, Diddlebock had never played or managed in the major leagues.
 He was the head sportswriter for The Philadelphia Times for eleven years and held the same position at The Philadelphia Inquirer for six years.
 He was the longtime president of an organization known as the Scorer's Association, and he was a horse racing official.
 He also covered the famed 1892 fight between boxers John L. Sullivan and James J. Corbett.

 Within baseball, Diddlebock variously served as president, secretary and treasurer for the Eastern League, a minor league that served as one of the precursors to the International League.
 He later held financial interest in a team in the Pennsylvania State League, which became a rival of the Eastern League.